THE LEVERSTOCK GREEN CHRONICLE

 A 1936 silver florin (i.e. 2/- [20p - worth upwards of £1.30 depending on condition and silver prices at time of sale. ]

-Click on the above photos to find out more about the English Walnut, Juglans regia
+Click on the these photos to find out more about the English Walnut, Juglans regia

 Click on thumbnails to open full-sized images